FLC-QU-hep/getting_high/README.md

 ```

-If you wish to recover from a saved model (i.e checkpoin), run the same command with an argument `from_chp`.
+If you wish to recover from a saved model (i.e checkpoint), run the same command with an argument `from_chp`.